apollographql/apollo-server/docs/source/integrations/building-integrations.md

 ## Overview

-Let's start by getting a general sense of what an integration package is responsible for.
-This is an outline of the higher-level concepts to get you acquainted with server initialization and the lifecycle of a request.

 This guide demonstrates how to go about building a framework integration for Apollo Server at a conceptual level.
-Below, we will explain the concepts, using code snippets from our [Express integration](FIXME: link) for illustration.
+Below, we will explain the concepts using code snippets from our [Express integration](FIXME: link) for illustration.

 ### Main function signature